AnaCristina89/devops/gitCommands.md

 In the local directory or repo: cd Local-Repo git init

+### If we want to stop tracking our project
+rm -rf .git

 ### Before first commit
 This command shows all files'states to commit green/red